caplin/StyleGuide/index.md

 Write what you mean.

-If you are completely sure that a variable is a boolean (either it has not be passed into your scope or you have checked it yourself), it is acceptable to leave out the ```=== true```, as to put it in would be barbarous.
+If you are completely sure that a variable is a boolean (either it has not been passed into your scope or you have checked it yourself), it is acceptable to leave out the `=== true`, as to put it in would be barbarous.

 Complex conditionals should be assigned to a descriptive variable.